Iceland in the Eurovision Song Contest 2003: Competing entries

 On 17 October 2002, RÚV opened the submission period for interested songwriters to submit their entries until the deadline on 18 November 2002.
 Songwriters were required to be Icelandic, possess Icelandic citizenship or have permanent residency in Iceland, and were required to submit entries in Icelandic with the winning composers being able to later decide the language that will be performed at the Eurovision Song Contest in Riga.
 At the close of the submission deadline, 204 entries were received.
 A selection committee was formed in order to select the top fifteen entries.
 The fifteen competing artists and songs were revealed by the broadcaster on 17 January 2003.
-RÚV presented the songs between 3 and 7 February 2003 during special programmes broadcast on RÚV.
+RÚV presented the songs between 3 and 7 February 2003 during special programmes broadcast on RÚV and Rás 2.

 Final

 The final took place on 15 February 2003 where fifteen entries competed.
 The winner, "Segðu mér allt" performed by Birgitta Haukdal, was determined solely by televoting.
+Over 70,000 votes were received.

 At Eurovision

-According to Eurovision rules, all nations with the exceptions of the bottom ten countries in the 2002 contest competed in the final on 24 May 2003.
-On 29 November 2002, a special allocation draw was held which determined the running order and Iceland was set to open the show and perform in position 1, before the entry from Austria.
-Iceland finished in eighth place with 81 points.